PlayForDreamDevelopers/com.yvr.interaction-mirror/README.md

 ## About The Project

-This is a mirror repository of the package `com.yvr.interaction-mirror`.
+This is a mirror repository of the package `com.yvr.interaction`.

 ### Samples